microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 # Variable Declarations

-`let` and `const` are two new types of variable declarations that are new to ECMAScript 6.
+`let` and `const` are two new types of variable declarations that are new to ECMAScript 2015 (also known as ECMAScript 6).
 As we mentioned earlier, `let` is similar to `var`, but lets you avoid some of the common "gotchas" of `var`.
 `const` is an augmentation of `let` that only allows a single assignment.